mechabubba/bomo/README.md

 This project is not associated with UNO, Mattel, or Ubisoft in any way.

-This project is licensed with [The Unlicense](https://unlicense.org/)
+This project is licensed with [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode.en)